security8888/Cybersecurity-Playbook-/Linux/Resources/List_of_resources.md

 I chose to list websites that are excellent linux reference sites.
-I did this because the only other resource to list is the netcad and there will be no access to that after a year.
+I did this because the only other resource to list is netcad and there will be no access to that after 1 year.
 I choose a list that was choosen and written by Christian Cawley.
 I will be using her explanations of the websites in this md file.

 https://www.omgubuntu.co.uk/